 Biography

 Praised for her "freely produced top and dark midrange" that "takes avian flight" by South Florida Classical Review, Dr. Harts sings repertoire spanning the canon of classical music and musical theatre; from Handel to contemporary works.
 She was an artist for the John Duffy Institute of New Opera, hosted by American composer Libby Larsen, where she workshopped roles for new operatic works.
 Her workshop premieres also include Christopher Cerrone's In a Grove (harp/piano) and Leanna Kirchoff's Friday After Friday (soprano).
-She was also a winner of the Patti and Alan Herbert Frost School of Music's Mirabelle Competition in Salzburg, Austria where she presented a recital during the annual Salzburgfestspiele, featuring music of American Musical Theatre.
+She was also a winner of the Patti and Alan Herbert Frost School of Music's Mirabelle Competition in Salzburg, Austria where she presented the recital "The Great White Way: Broadway Musicale" as apart of the annual Salzburgfestspiel.

 Prior to administrative promotion, Dr. Harts was the Associate Director of Development and Administration for the Buffalo Philharmonic Chorus.
 Her background as an administrator, educator, and singer, combined with specialization in choral and vocal music, lends to a comprehensive understanding of arts organizations and their role in our society.
 Dr. Harts was previously the Director of Community Engagement and Assistant Director of Arts Education, as well as a Teaching Resident Artist and Children's Choir Director for the Toledo Opera Company in Toledo, OH.

 Dr. Harts is a doctoral graduate of the University of Miami Frost School of Music in Vocal Pedagogy and Performance (DMA) and holds degrees in Voice Performance from Bowling Green State University (MM) and Voice Performance and Music Education from Ithaca College (BM); she also studied historical musicology at the University at Buffalo (PhD).
+Dr. Harts also attended the Shenandoah Conservatory CCM New Vocal Pedagogy Institute.
 She is a standing member of the National Association of Teachers of Singing (NATS), National Association for Music Education (NAfME), Erie County Music Educators Association (EMCEA), and the Pan American Vocology Association (PAVA).

 "An agitated keyboard and ensemble prelude sets up the soaring vocal lines... aptly rendered by soprano Madeline Harts, her high register taking avian flight.